-I want Odo back, she thought but did not say.
-I want him to choose me.
-To choose to stay with me, not return to a people that I'm not even convinced are worth saving.
+She wanted Odo back, she thought but didn't say.
+She wanted him to choose her.
+To choose to stay with her, not return to a people that she wasn't even convinced were worth saving.
 But she answered in the tight, shallow truth that allowed her not to lie.
 "I want the station to run efficiently."

-Vic smiled knowingly, as if somewhere he had translated her answer into the unspoken truth.
+Vic smiled knowingly, as if somewhere he'd translated her answer into the unspoken truth.
 He turned to watch the Odo hologram.
 "It's not really Odo."

 "You think I don't know that?"
 She tried to temper her irritation as she said, "Get rid of him."

-She kicked away from the table, felt the chair almost fall backwards as she scrambled out of it.
+She kicked away from the table and felt the chair almost fall backwards as she scrambled out of it.
 "You know what, Fontaine?
-You can take your fake Odo and your fake Vegas and your fake insight and--"
+You can take your fake Odo and your fake Vegas and your fake insight and—"

 It was the voice of memory.
 The ghostly whisper from the cargo bay.
 And it unleashed a raw, crippling anger; Kira pushed him away from her.
 "You're not Odo."